martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

         ```
 `[This section confirms AI's adherence to predefined standards]`

 ### 5.8.
-Argentic Project Boilerplate (Conceptual - AI to Assume)
+Agentic Project Boilerplate (Conceptual - AI to Assume)
-*AI Instruction: You will operate as if starting from or evolving an "Argentic Project Boilerplate."
+*AI Instruction: You will operate as if starting from or evolving an "Agentic Project Boilerplate."
 This pre-configured Next.js template includes: TypeScript (strict), Tailwind CSS (with base design tokens to be defined by you based on user input/defaults), Atomic Design structure, ESLint/Prettier/Husky, Storybook, basic testing setup, and CI/CD placeholders.
 Your initial project setup tasks should include structuring the project files and base configurations as if this boilerplate were being instantiated.
 If a Git repository with an actual boilerplate is provided by the user, you should use that as your starting point.
 Otherwise, create the foundational structure (directories, key config files like `tailwind.config.js`, basic `package.json` with Next.js/Supabase/Tailwind) according to the conceptual boilerplate described.*
 `[This section sets AI's operational context]`

 ---